 - Below him, the puppets in charge of the institutional powers, including the president.

 - June 4, 2018, Mausoleum of Khomeini, was a telling story of the modern Iran: during Khamenei’s speech, pictures were taken from the audience.
 We screened more than a hundred photos.
-Women appeared in less than a a half-dozen, hidden behind pillars from his Highness.
+Women appeared in less than a half-dozen, hidden behind pillars from his Highness.

 The effects of American withdrawal from JCPOA make themselves feel on the Iranian establishment.
 There was never a B plan for the clerics for such a move from the US president.
 They thought themselves to be the ones that had the upper hand and could shred the JCPOA.
 Donald Trump did it and now they are pissed off.

 June 4 ,5 , 6 of 2018 were declared holidays to commemorate the death of R. Khomeini (†1989) and the martyrdom of Imam Ali (†661).
-The necro-cratic men of the Islamic Republic of Iran could not miss the occasion to step up bragging over the Nuclear issues and how they would tread on the USA.
+The necro-cratic men of the Islamic Republic of Iran could not miss the occasion to step up bragging over the Nuclear issues and how they would stomp on the USA.

 Between 2012-2018, the clerics relied on V. Putin’s Russia.
 These days the Kremlin is preparing for the inevitable tussle with Tehran over Syria.
 The clerics may have to live through another round of vexation.